ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> What we think determines what happens to us, so if we want to change our lives, we need to stretch our minds.
+> Look forward to spring as a time when you can start to see what nature has to offer once again.
 >
-> - Wayne Dyer
+> - Byron Pulsifer
 <!-- END_JOKE_SECTION -->